mharizanova8703/Code-Quiz/README.md

  # Credits
  * Referenced for help with LocalStorage: Tutor Brian Gearty
  * Referenced for help with timer: https://www.w3schools.com/js/js_timing.asp
- * Referenced for help the timer was stopping on -1 : Logan Miner Ta
+ * Referenced for help the timer was stopping on -1 :  Ta